SAIMANISH18/portfolio/content/_index.md

 lang = 'en'
 +++

-Hi there 👋, I am Venu Gopal Reddy.
-I am an undergraduate student pursuing computer science at Gokaraju Rangaraju Institute of Engineering & Technology.
-I like reading web novels.
-My favourite novels are The Lord of the Mysteries, Shadow Slave, Perfect Run and The Mother of Learning.

-I'm currently seeking exciting opportunities to learn, grow, and contribute to meaningful projects.
+Hi there 👋, I’m Sai Manish Ayitha.
+I am an undergraduate student pursuing a degree in Computer Science at Gokaraju Rangaraju Institute of Engineering and Technology.
+I am currently seeking a full-time opportunity as a Software Engineer where I can learn, grow, and contribute to meaningful projects.
+I have built a strong foundation in programming and web development, and I am proficient in Java,Python,HTML, CSS, JavaScript, React.js, Node.js, MongoDB, and SQL through academic projects and continuous self-learning.